 When I get to that place, it’s because I’ve forgotten to nourish the part of me that needs it the most.
 And I have to take a step back and do something just for me.
 A night out to watch a movie with my daughter.
 A long drive, listening to my favorite music.
-Maybe something as simple as a relaxing bubble bath, or laying in bed a little longer to listen to the birds singing outside my window (as opposed to dragging myself out of bed and grumbling about them disturbing my sleep with all their noise).
+Maybe something as simple as a relaxing bubble bath, or lying in bed a little longer to listen to the birds singing outside my window (as opposed to dragging myself out of bed and grumbling about them disturbing my sleep with all their noise).

 I forget that if I don’t take care of myself, I won’t be able to take care of anything…or anyone…as well as I should.
 And if I don’t focus on the little things, I’ll take everything for granted.

 What do you do when you realize that you’ve gotten to the place where you don’t feel joy anymore?
 When life just seems like a burden you have to endure?